Valerie Hart

-Valerie got her last name from her husband (Harry Hart) who was a pilot with whom she had five children.
-Both Valerie and her husband participated in the celebrations of the Independence of Guyana in 1966 in an aerobatic display.

 Separatist movement

 Being a member of Guyana's Amerindian Party along with her husband's family, she was present at the First Conference of Amerindians Leaders, named the Cabacaburi Congress, that presented several demands to the Prime Minister Forbes Burnham representing the community of around 40,000 indigenous people of the region.

 In the 1968 Guyanese general election, Hart ran for a seat in the National Assembly of Guyana under The United Force party.

 On the morning of 2 January 1969, there was a peasant uprising against the authorities of the district and took public buildings, airports, and hostages.
-Valerie was named First President of the Essequibo Free State that immediately requested the Venezuelan protection of the Raúl Leoni government.
+Valerie was named First President of the Essequibo Free State that immediately requested protection from the Venezuelan government of Raúl Leoni.
 That night, the rebellion was violently suppressed by Guyanese Defense Forces, resulting in the destruction of several indigenous homes, around 100 fatalities and the escape of many indigenous to Brasil and Venezuela.